Neutrodyne: History

 By the 1930s, advances in vacuum tube manufacturing had yielded the tetrode, which had reduced control grid to plate (Miller) capacitance.
 These advances made it possible to build TRF receivers that did not need neutralization, but also made Edwin Armstrong's superheterodyne design practical for domestic receivers.
 So the TRF circuit, including the Neutrodyne, became obsolete in radio receivers and was superseded by the superheterodyne design.

 The Neutrodyne neutralization technique continues to be used in other applications to suppress parasitic oscillation, such as in RF power amplifiers in radio transmitters.

 Tuned RF amplifier stage used in TRF receivers.
-C_{gp}, the internal capacitance between grid and plate in the tube (Miller capacitance), creates a positive feedback path from output to input which can cause the stage to oscillate, producing noises in the loudspeaker.
+C_{gp}, the internal grid-to-plate capacitance of the tube, provides a feedback path from the output to the input.
+Depending on frequency and circuit conditions, this feedback can become regenerative and cause the stage to oscillate.

 Original Neutrodyne circuit.
 C_{N} applies a second feedback signal to the grid which is 180° out of phase with the first, canceling ("neutralizing") it, to prevent oscillations.
 The signal is taken from an opposite phase winding (b) on the interstage coupling transformer T2.

 Modified Neutrodyne circuit in which the feedback is taken from the secondary of T2 instead of the primary.